pyokosmeme/FGtoAshes/TIE.md

 the total "energy" of the system is a measure of how misaligned the spins are. the lower the energy, the more the spins are arranged in a way that satisfies their local interactions. systems, like life, find a way to minimize energy.

-low E, for lack of a better word, is good. low E is right, low E works. low E clarifies, cuts through the devolution post-modern digital insanity and clarifies yoyou're place in the universe.
+low E, for lack of a better word, is good. low E is right, low E works. low E clarifies, cuts through the devolution post-modern digital insanity and clarifies you're place in the universe.

 now, here's the magic ingredient: **temperature**.